-I have done extensive research when it comes to pet insurance.
-I have been able to figure out exactly what is that you need to do and avoid when it comes to choosing a great pet insurer.
+We have done extensive research when it comes to pet insurance and have put together this article about what you should (and shouldn’t) do when it comes to choosing a great pet insurer.

 Pet insurance can save you thousands of rands if your pet ever has a health emergency or an accident.
 You truly never know what can happen and you don’t want to be caught off guard and have to pay a massive amount of money in vet bills.

 The thing is though, it’s vital that you choose the right insurer and a great policy so that you are adequately covered when you need it most.